-What do American dog ticks look like?
+What do American Dog Ticks/Wood Ticks look like?

 American dog ticks will vary slightly in appearance depending on whether they have just fed or not.
 Before feeding, they are brownish-tan in color and have white or yellow markings.
 After feeding, they are more of a grayish-blue or olive green color.
 Their size will also vary depending on how full of blood they are, but typically before having a blood meal the American dog tick is about 3/16th of an inch in length.
 After feeding, they will increase in size to about 5/8th of an inch.
 Their body is oval in shape and adults have 8 legs.

-Like other tick species, American dog ticks are parasitic pests that feed on the blood of warm-blooded mammals including deer, domestic livestock, small rodents, raccoons, and people.
+American dog ticks are parasitic pests that feed on the blood of warm-blooded mammals including deer, domestic livestock, small rodents, raccoons, and people.
 However, as their name suggests, their favorite host is the domestic dog.
 American dog ticks are commonly found in parks, fields, along wooded paths, and in the grass along roads.
 They will wait in the grass until a suitable host happens by and brushes up against them.

-- Keep your grass trimmed short and cut back wooded areas from your property.
+- Keep your grass trimmed short.

 - When spending time outside, wear long sleeves, tuck your pants into your socks, and wear shoes with closed toes.

 - Inspect yourself and your pets before coming inside your home after spending time in wooded areas.

 How do I get rid of American Dog Ticks/Wood Ticks?

 Removing ticks yourself is risky.
 They could get stuck in your skin or you could accidentally hurt yourself.
 Consult a doctor to remove one.
 Call Suburban Exterminating to help you remove them from your property so you don’t accidentally get one.